Posted: Apr 6, 2020

 Category: Tips & Tricks

-music business live streaming merch fan engagement songwriting insurance recording performing rights organization plan ahead teach patreon coronavirus relief government assistance unemployment donate financial grants
+music business live streaming merch fan engagement songwriting insurance recording performing rights organization plan ahead teach patreon coronavirus government assistance unemployment donate financial grants kristen ford

 **Guest post by Kristen Ford, Nashville based indie rock act with a passion for music business and a book on DIY touring in the works.